reflectoring/reflectoring.github.io/_posts/2020-05-28-springdoc-api-first.md

 tags: ["spring-boot", "code-first-approach", "swagger"]
 ---

-When following a "code first" approach in API development, we first start with writing code, and then we might generate the API specification, which then becomes the documentation.
+When following a "Code First" approach in API development, we first start with writing code, and then we might generate the API specification, which then becomes the documentation.

+"Code First" is not the only way to develop an API.
+"API First" is another option where we do exactly the opposite.
+First we write the specification, and then we start with the implementation.
+We discuss "API First" approach in more detail [here](https://reflectoring.io/spring-boot-openapi/).

 Let's discuss the benefits of using this approach and how to implement it with Springdoc and Spring Boot.

+{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-codefirst" %}

 ## When to Choose the "Code First" Approach